Follow

 The three barcodes that are approved for retail POS use in the GS1 standards are:

-Note: These barcodes can only be used in addition to the 1D (EAN/UPC or GS1 DataBar), until there is pervasive adoption of 2D barcodes.
-GS1 has set an ambitious goal that all retailers should aim to scan 2D barcodes by 2027.
+Note: These barcodes can only be used in addition to the traditional barcode (EAN/UPC or GS1 DataBar), until there is pervasive adoption of Next Generation Barcodes.
+GS1 has set an ambitious goal that all retailers should aim to scan Next Generation Barcodes by 2027.

-Organisations looking to implement 2D need to select a data carrier and syntax based on their business needs and stakeholder capabilities.
+Organisations looking to implement Next Generation Barcodes need to select a data carrier and syntax based on their business needs and stakeholder capabilities.
 GS1 recommends actively engaging with key trading partners to ensure the path forward is collaborative and the solutions are capable and compliant.

 Yes.
 POS systems will need to be updated to be able to scan new, more advanced data carriers and extract the GTIN (at a minimum) from all barcodes scanned on a pack.
-Until these updates have been made across all retailers both locally and globally, a dual-marking period with 2D data carriers and the existing 1D barcode will be needed.
+Until these updates have been made across all retailers both locally and globally, a dual-marking period with Next Generation Barcodes and the existing traditional barcode will be needed.
 Both the barcodes MUST encode the same GTIN.

-It is not mandatory for brands to implement 2D barcodes by 2027.
+It is not mandatory under GS1 standards for brands to implement Next Generation Barcodes by 2027.

 All three barcode types are capable of encoding GS1 Application Identifiers (AI) that encode data like GTIN, batch/lot number, use by date and serial number.
 How those AIs are encoded into the barcode change how they can be used.